 How Long Social Security Benefits Continue

 Once approved for disability, people often wonder, “How long will my Social Security benefits continue?”
 The answer is three fold: First, if you recover from your disability, your benefits will terminate.
 Second, if you are working performing substantial gainful activity (SGA), your benefits will be suspended during the next thirty-six months in any of those months that you perform SGA.
 After that, your claim will close if you continue to work at the SGA level.
-If your benefits do not stop because you have recovered medically or perform SGA after you have run out your work incentive periods, your disability benefits will continue until your Social Security Normal Retirement Age (SSNRA) at which time they will change to retirement benefits.
+If your benefits do not stop because you have recovered medically or because you perform SGA after you have run out your work incentive periods, your disability benefits will continue until your Social Security Normal Retirement Age (SSNRA) at which time they will change to retirement benefits.

 Moving from Disability to Retirement

 Your Social Security Normal Retirement Age falls between age sixty-six and sixty-seven, depending upon the year you were born.
 If you are still getting disability benefits when you reach your SSNRA, as stated, your benefits will change from disability benefits to retirement benefits.
 Conveniently, you do not have to file a Social Security Retirement application.
 When you reach Normal Retirement Age, you will automatically be switched to retirement benefits.

 The amount of your retirement benefit at your SSNRA will be the same as your disability benefit if you did not receive reduced early retirement benefits before receiving disability benefits.
 For example, if you took early retirement at age sixty-two and became disabled five months before age sixty-two, when you were approved for disability your disability benefits would begin at age sixty-two and your reduced retirement reduction would be taken off the books because all your retirement benefits were changed to disability at age sixty-two.